darkpalacestudio/manuals/common/controls/04_03_gain_meter.md

 <span class="txt-yellow">*(Located top of the Meter)*</span>\
 Displays the current true-peak value of the signal.
 If the signal is mono the inter-meters will show a singular line whereas a stereo signal will display separate left/right inter-meters.

+When switched to M|S mode, the peak indicators will display the peak values for the mid- and side channel respectively.
 <span class="spacer"/>
 <div class="pb"></div>